AbdifatahOsman2/Tofus-Weather/README.md

 	-design the layout of page
 	-add css effects

-	 Third Day:Get the current Users location and display on page -
+	 Third Day:Get the current Users location(on page load) and display on page -